federicohaag/LinkedInScraping/README.md

 ## Common problems in Running

-Especially if based on Windows, you may get this error message:
+Running for the first time one of the two py scripts you may get an error message similar to the following:
 ```selenium.common.exceptions.WebDriverException: Message: unknown error: cannot find Chrome binary```.
 If this happens, please replace the code lines containing:
 ```